kang-chen/kang-chen.github.io/_posts/2015-05-15-changing-props.md

 published: true
 ---

-I want to change the value of a component property of an external component.
+I want to change the property value of a component that has been created.
+From outside itself.

+As all answers on Stackoverflow seemed to involve too much complexity.
+This is a simple way of trying to explain it.

 My external component